ATLASCAR/guidelines/README.md

-# Introduction
+# Guidelines for LARDEMUA
-Contains guidelines and tutorials for developing code for the Laboratory of Automation and Robotics, Department of Mechanical Engineering, University of Aveiro.
+Contains guidelines and tutorials for developing code for the Laboratory of Automation and Robotics, Department of Mechanical Engineering, University of Aveiro (**LARDEMUA**).

 Check the github page [github.com/lardemua](https://github.com/lardemua) or the [lars.mec.ua.pt](http://lars.mec.ua.pt).